The first two k-invariants of Top/O

 \subsection{Acknowledgements}

-AK thanks Mauricio Bustamante, Darmuid Crowley, Ian Hambleton, and Bena Tshishiku for helpful conversations and comments on earlier versions of this note.
+AK thanks Mauricio Bustamante, Darmuid Crowley, Ian Hambleton, and Bena Tshishiku for helpful conversations and comments on earlier versions of this note, as well as the anonymous referee for several improvements to the arguments.
 AK acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding reference number 512156 and 512250].
-AK is supported by an Alfred J.~Sloan Research Fellowship.
+AK is supported by an Alfred P.~Sloan Research Fellowship.